mamarjan/gff3-pltools/README.md

     gff3-ffetch --filter field:feature:equals:CDS path-to-file.gff3
 ```

+If you need to filter a GTF file instead, use --gtf-input and
+--gtf-output options, or use the "gtf-ffetch" command instead.

 The utility will use the fast (and soon parallel) D library to do the
 parsing and filtering.
 You can then parse the result using your
 programming language and library of choice.